 "I saw my actions as having two possible outcomes," Wei later writes in an article on Deng Xiaoping.
 "If I lost, I would definitely be killed, but the vast majority of the Democracy Wall activists could escape.
 There would be opportunities for the democracy movement to stage a comeback.
 If I won, I'd still be in prison, where I would surely die.
 But chances were the majority of other Democracy Wall activists would not be arrested immediately.
 They would have a little time to publicise their work, and the ideas of the democracy movement would be able to spread."

 1981 - Wei is transferred to a solitary confinement cell at Beijing No. 1 Prison.
-He will not be allowed to leave his cell, which has no fresh air or direct sunlight until 1984, though from August 1981 his brother and two sisters are able to visit him every two or three months.
+He is not allowed to leave his cell, which has no fresh air or direct sunlight, until 1984.
+His brother and two sisters are permitted to visit him every two or three months.

-During this period, his health will steadily deteriorate.
+During this period, Wei's health steadily deteriorates.
 He loses teeth, develops a heart condition and contracts hepatitis.
-He will also be constantly pressured to denounce his political beliefs, but refuses to recant.
+He is also constantly pressured to denounce his political beliefs, but refuses to recant.

-1984 - Wei is transferred to a labour camp in Qinghai Province on the Tibetan Plateau, a move that will bring some improvement to his prison conditions and health.
-Though initially kept in solitary confinement be is allowed to move outside his cell and is able to supplement his prison diet.
+1984 - Wei is transferred to a labour camp in Qinghai Province on the Tibetan Plateau, a move that brings some improvement to his prison conditions and health.
+Though initially kept in solitary confinement, he is allowed to move outside his cell and is able to supplement his prison diet.
 Eventually he is allowed to mix with his fellow prisoners.

-Meanwhile, dissatisfaction with the slow pace of political reform develops into a large-scale protest movement, culminating in the Tiananmen Square demonstrations of May and June.
+Meanwhile, dissatisfaction with the slow pace of political reform in China develops into a large-scale protest movement, culminating in the Tiananmen Square demonstrations of May and June.
 Late on 3 June and early on the morning of 4 June military units are brought into Beijing to break up the demonstrations.
-The brutality of the military action will shock the world and result in the deaths of hundreds of protesters.
+The brutality of the military action results in the deaths of hundreds of protesters.
 The international community is shocked by the level of violence.